Originally published: July 2025 · Last updated: May 2026

 Will I owe taxes when I sell my home?

-If you’ve lived in your home as your primary residence for at least 2 of the last 5 years, you may qualify for the capital gains exclusion – up to $250,000 for single filers or $500,000 for married couples.
+If you have lived in your home as your primary residence for at least 2 of the last 5 years, you may qualify for the capital gains exclusion, up to $250,000 for single filers or $500,000 for married couples.
 If your profit exceeds those limits, or if the property was a rental or investment, capital gains taxes may apply.
 California taxes capital gains as ordinary income.
-If you’re buying another home in California, Proposition 19 may let you transfer your current property tax base.
+If you are buying another home in California, Proposition 19 may let you transfer your current property tax base.
 Talk to a CPA for advice specific to your situation.

 What does the selling process look like from start to finish?

-Here’s the short version: You start with an agent consultation and home valuation (Week 1-2).
-Then prep, repairs, staging, and professional photos (Week 2-4).
-Your listing goes live on MLS and all major platforms (Week 4).
-Showings, open houses, and offers come in (Week 4-6).
-You accept an offer and enter escrow – inspections, appraisal, disclosures, contingency removal (Week 6-10).
-Then you close, title transfers, and you get paid (Week 10).
+The short version: agent consultation and valuation (Weeks 1 to 2), prep and staging (Weeks 2 to 4), listing goes live (Week 4), showings and offers (Weeks 4 to 6), accept an offer and enter escrow (Weeks 6 to 10), then close and transfer keys (Week 10).
 In competitive areas like North Park, the timeline is often shorter.
 Request your free home valuation to get started.